Position

 Responsibilities:

-• Conduct workforce analysis to identify trends, gaps, and opportunities for improvement.
+• Conduct workforce analysis to identify current and future staffing needs.

-• Develop and implement workforce strategies and plans to align with organizational goals.
+• Develop and implement workforce strategies that align with organizational goals.

-• Monitor and evaluate workforce metrics to assess the effectiveness of programs and initiatives.
+• Monitor and evaluate workforce trends and metrics.

 Qualifications